daonhat/drs_2/README.md

 Daily Report System
 # ABOUT PROJECT

-This is a project 2 for trainee in Framgia Viet Nam.
+- This is a project 2 for trainee in Framgia Viet Nam.
 Forked from https://github.com/framgia/drs_2 .
 It's a website for trainee sent request or report every day and manager approve request , add member to division.

+- Project is implemented in 10 days.

 * User